gluckgluckwasserbauch/galaxy-s3mini-secondlife/README.md

 ### Risks
 The procedure of flashing the custom Android distribution is risky.
 You might brick your device if not careful.
 While the loss wouldn't be big, I am not responsible for any damage for anyone following this guide.
+This guide only applies to the Samsung Galaxy SIII mini (GT-I8190).

 ---